liuxiaozhicn/async-queue-go/docs/guide.md

 If an enabled queue type is not bound in `ServeMux`, worker startup fails.
 You can use this `messageID` later for management operations such as `GetMessage`, `Cancel`, or `RetryByID`.

-Use file-loading only when you intentionally manage queue settings from external files.

 ## Task and Message Relationship